River Spey: Industry

 The river traditionally supported many local industries, from the salmon fishing industry to shipbuilding.
 At one stage, Garmouth functioned as the shipbuilding capital of Britain, with timber from the forests around Aviemore and Aberlour being rafted down to create wooden-hulled ships.

 The river is known by anglers for the quality of its salmon and trout fishing, including a particular form of fly fishing where the angler uses a double-handed fly rod to throw a 'Spey cast' whereby the fly and the line do not travel behind the fisher (thereby keeping these away from the bushes and trees lining the banks behind him or her).
 This type of cast was developed on the Spey.

 Speyside distilleries produce more whisky than any other region.
 Scotland's Malt Whisky Trail is a tourism initiative featuring seven working Speyside distilleries, a historic distillery and the Speyside Cooperage.
 The concept was created in the early 1980s.
 The region is a natural for whisky distillers because of three benefits: it is close to barley farms, contains the River Spey and is close to the port of Garmouth.

-The Speyside Way, a long-distance footpath, follows the river through the County of Moray.
+The Speyside Way, a long-distance footpath, follows the river from Newtonmore to the sea, passing through the County of Inverness, County of Banff and County of Moray.

 The River Spey is unusual in that its speed increases as it flows closer to the sea, due to a broadly convex long-profile.
-The Spey does not meander, although it rapidly moves its banks.
+For most of its course the Spey does not meander, although it rapidly moves its banks.
 South of Fochabers a high earth barrier reinforces the banks, but the river has broken through on several occasions, removing a large portion of Garmouth Golf Course, sections of wall surrounding Gordon Castle, parts of the Speyside Way and some of the B9104 road.